 Who needs an architect?

 Well, all those companies that may want to improve their revenues with a long-term approach reducing costs of maintenance and easily scaling their solutions keeping track with the market and customers demands.
 Most companies are adopting this approach understanding the value of the long-term architecture, building reliable and scalable software architecture with quality in mind.
-Those companies that won't adhere to this new approach will be facing trouble loosing their business and markets against those new solutions adopted by the others that may be responsiveness and scalable.
+Those companies that won't adhere to this new approach will be facing trouble loosing their business and markets against those new solutions adopted by the others that may be responsive and scalable.

-Which solutions can be adopted for a better software architecture?
+What solutions can be adopted for a better software architecture?

 The deployment pipeline is the key pattern that enables continuous delivery.
 A deployment pipeline implementation provides visibility into the production readyness of your applications by giving feedback on every change to your system.
 It also enables team members to self-service deployments into their environments.

 Continuous integration must be adopted to ensure smooth deployment processes in order to increase responsiveness and quality.
 This may be reached out throughout an holistic approach to delivering software.
 First, it is important to train the development team to write more production-like software, unit testing the software against a production-like environment, always automatically up to date, enabling auto environmental regeneration with scheduled tasks.
 Maybe, trying to create simple task for complex operations through a button click to regenerate complex environment from the production one.
-There are good solutions for this.
+There are some good solutions for this.

 Furthermore, it is important to take a step forward and implement deployment processes back and forth from test to production and back to test again.
 Increasing this kind of processes, it will enhance the way the final product can be continuously integrated and improved or bug can be quickly fixed when in maintenance mode.